Finite difference method: Accuracy and order

 and further noting that the quantity on the left is the approximation from the finite difference method and that the quantity on the right is the exact quantity of interest plus a remainder, clearly that remainder is the local truncation error.
 A final expression of this example and its order is:

-This means that, in this case, the local truncation error is proportional to the step sizes.
+In this case, the local truncation error is proportional to the step sizes.
 The quality and duration of simulated FDM solution depends on the discretization equation selection and the step sizes (time and space steps).
 The data quality and simulation duration increase significantly with smaller step size.
 Therefore, a reasonable balance between data quality and simulation duration is necessary for practical usage.
 Large time steps are useful for increasing simulation speed in practice.
 However, time steps which are too large may create instabilities and affect the data quality.

 The von Neumann and Courant-Friedrichs-Lewy criteria are often evaluated to determine the numerical model stability.